Async Routing for MPC: A Procedural Implementation Guide

 conn.close()

-except AMQPConnectionError as e:
+except AMQPConnectionError as exc:

-raise RuntimeError(f"Broker provisioning failed: {e}") from e
+raise RuntimeError(f"Broker provisioning failed: {exc}") from exc

 return session_params